18F/unit-testing-node/_pages/components/middleware.md

 Fixing this will require removing the message ID from `middleware.inProgress` once processing is complete.
 The right place for this is in the function returned by `handleFinish`.
-Let's update `handleFinish` to pass in the `Middleware` object instead of just `logger`, then delete the message ID:
+Update `handleFinish` to pass in the `Middleware` object instead of just `logger`, and then delete the message ID:

 ```js
 function handleFinish(messageId, middleware, response, next, done) {